schibsted/ai-academy/lessons/w8+9 - collaborative filtering.md

 - Try to add user or item biases to the model.
 Does it help? (and for the theoretical nerds: Should it help?)
 - Add l2 regularization to the parameters to reduce any potential overfitting,
 - Implement a model that uses a random negative example instead of the in the slate.
 How does this change your assumption about user behaviour?
-- Use more than 1 negative sample when training (either by using the sampled negative or you use more elements in the "noclicks" column)
+- Use more than 1 negative sample when training

 ##### Advanced